Dipankar-dot/Advanced-programming-Assignments-/README.md

-Write a Java program using ArrayList to store book titles.
+Create a Python program using a list and dictionary to store products with name and stock quantity.
-Add at least 5 books and search for books whose title contains a given word
+Display all products whose stock is less than 10.